-There are many options to choose from: however, we always recommend a private detox as this provides medical assistance and prescribed medication when needed.
+There are many options to choose from.
+We recommend a private detox as this provides medical help and medication when needed.

 We list your rehab options below:

 Inpatient rehab involves receiving treatment in an inpatient facility.
 This type of rehab is more thorough since individuals with addiction problems are admitted to a facility and discharged after they complete a treatment program (usually after 4 – 12 weeks).

 - Outpatient: Outpatient rehab involves treatment in an outpatient rehab facility.
 Patients walk in-and-out of the facility on a daily basis to get treatment.
 Due to the nature of the outpatient treatment, patients tend to have a lower chance of recovering fully since they can still get access to drugs or alcohol when they leave rehab daily

 Detox refers to treatment given to stop physical addiction to alcohol or drugs.
 Detox breaks tolerance to substances.
 It requires abstinence from substances and may require medication to deal with withdrawal symptoms.

 - Rehab Therapy: Rehab therapy addresses the psychological aspects of addiction, which includes the emotions and thought processes that lead to addiction.
 Rehab therapy also addresses aspects that encourage the behaviour and what makes it hard to stop.
 The therapy also equips patients with coping mechanisms and life skills for living a drug-free life